-For lunch or supper, a site must offer four food components through at least five food items.
-The child may decline up to two food components and must take at least three food components in order for the meal to be reimbursable.
-If a combination food contains three or more food components the child may not decline the combination food.
-For example, if a vegetable pizza (combination food with three components: grain, vegetable, and meat alternate), an apple, and milk are offered the child must take the pizza in order for the meal to be reimbursable.
-However, if a cheese pizza (combination food with two components: grain and meat alternate), an apple, a salad, and milk are offered, the child would be able to decline the combination food but must take all other food components (the apple, salad and milk) for a reimbursable lunch or supper.
+For lunch or supper, a site must offer the four required food components through at least five food items.
+The child must take at least three food components in order for the meal to be reimbursable.
+If a combination food contains three or more food components and five food items are offered (three of which are included in the combination food), a child may not decline the combination food.
+For example, if a pizza (combination food with three food items from three components: grain, vegetable, and meat), an apple, and milk are offered the child must take the pizza in order for the meal to be reimbursable.
+However, if a pizza (combination food with three food items from three components: grain, vegetable, and meat), chicken strips, an apple, and milk are offered, the child would be able to decline the combination food but must take all other food components (the chicken strips, apple, and milk) for a reimbursable lunch or supper.